UN climate summit postponed until 2021 because of COVID-19

 “We will continue working tirelessly with our partners to deliver the ambition needed to tackle the climate crisis and I look forward to agreeing a new date for the conference,” Sharma said Wednesday.

-UN Climate Change Executive Secretary Patricia Espinosa said the new coronavirus “is the most urgent threat facing humanity today, but we cannot forget that climate change is the biggest threat facing humanity over the long term.”
+Patricia Espinosa, who heads the U.N. climate office, said the new coronavirus “is the most urgent threat facing humanity today, but we cannot forget that climate change is the biggest threat facing humanity over the long term.”

-The meeting in Glasgow would have been held five years after the 2015 Paris climate accord.
-Countries that signed the agreement were expected to provide an update on their efforts to reduce greenhouse gas emissions that are blamed for global warming.
+The meeting in Glasgow would have been held five years after the 2015 Paris climate accord was agreed.
+Countries that signed the landmark agreement are still expected to provide an update on their efforts to reduce greenhouse gas emissions driving global warming.

+President Donald Trump has triggered the United States’s withdrawal from the Paris accord, a move that formally comes into force in November.
+His Democratic rivals have said they would rejoin if elected.

-Environmental campaigners said postponing this year’s talks made sense.
+Environmental campaigners said postponing this year’s U.N. talks was the right move.

-“It doesn’t make sense to bring people from every country together in the middle of a pandemic,” said Mohamed Adow, a longtime participant at climate meetings who heads the think tank Power Shift Africa.
+“It doesn’t make sense to bring people from every country together in the middle of a pandemic,” said Mohamed Adow, a longtime participant at U.N. climate meetings who heads the think tank Power Shift Africa.

-Adow said postponing the conference shouldn’t stop countries from taking action to curb global warming, though, and suggested plans to revive economies after the pandemic ends should keep in mind agreed climate goals.
+Adow said postponing the conference mustn’t stop countries from taking action to curb global warming, though, and suggested plans to revive economies after the pandemic ends should avoid propping up the kinds of industries that contribute to climate change.

 “Economies in the rich north must not be kick-started with dirty investment that will lead to climate suffering in the global south,” he said.